 You are responsible for presenting your Supra to a Skier's Choice, Inc. distribution center or service center as soon as the problem exists.
-The warranty repairs should be completed in a reasonable amount of time, not to exceed 30 calendar days.
-If you have a question regarding your warranty coverage, you should contact Skier's Choice, Inc. Customer Service Department at 1-800-970-3744.
+The warranty repairs should the completed in a reasonable amount of time, not to exceed 30 calendar days.
+If you have a question regarding your warranty coverage, you should contact Skier's Choice, Inc. Customer Service Department at